 The main draw is the big Buddha and a natural Buddha footprint on top of a steep cliff.
 Getting to this attraction is made challenging by a flight of 1260 differing heights, uneven and steep (in some places) stairs.
 It’s not an easy stair climb but when we were there a 72 year old lady tackled it successfully.

-As you arrive to the summit you will be rewarded by an astonishing 360 panoramic view of the sea, black mountains and verdant scenery.
+As you arrive at the summit you will be rewarded by an astonishing 360 panoramic view of the sea, black mountains and verdant scenery.
 When we reached the top, the sky had turned cloudy and started to rain, to our luck, it cleared after some time for us to enjoy the amazing view.

 Monkeys live in the area but we did not see any on our way up but it is best not to have food.
 Dress appropriately, wear comfortable shoes and bring enough water although bottles can be refilled at the top.